 In June 2017 Milana joins Developmental Camp led by Valeri Liukin and National Coaching Staff at Olympic Training Center in Texas.

-Two weeks following the camp Milana injures her left knee and withdraws from training.
+Two weeks following the camp Milana injures her left knee and withdraws from training for 10 months, skipping 2018 season, and withdrawing from Hopes Elite Training.

 At the age of 4.5 year's old, Myli Lew was put into the Hot Shot's group and was doing 3 hours of gymnastics a week.
 She was slowly learning TOPs skills.
 At the age of 6, Myli began competing level 3 where she made the NorCal South State Team 2nd place all around.
 Myli made TOP's Diamond Team in 2014 and was also on the NorCal South State Champion for Level 4 placing 1st all around.
 After competing level 4, Myli competed one level 5 meet off season.
 She was the only level 5 off season gymnast to compete from her gym and won 1st place all around.
 Myli also made TOPs National A Team in 2015 and attended her first Developmental Invite camp in Feb '16.
 Myli was the NorCal South State Champion for level 7 in 2016 and represented level 7 NorCal South State Team at Regionals where she was 1st place all around.
 Myli has attended Developmental Camp twice so far in the later part of 2016.
 Myli can't wait to learn more skills.
 She has met a lot of great gymnasts from other gyms on my journey and loves being able to connect with them on social media since they live far away.